 Dr. Franklin has written or edited nearly 700 publications, including 547 papers, 100 book chapters, and 26 books.
 He has also narrated 42 educational videos.
 His widely cited trade books co-authored with Joseph C. Piscatella, are Take a Load Off Your Heart and Prevent, Halt and Reverse Heart Disease (both Workman).
 In 2015, he was named by Thomson Reuters among the World’s Most Influential Scientific Minds (Clinical Medicine).
 More recently (2020), he was listed by Expertscape as a “World Expert” in Exercise (ranked 9th in the world among scholars writing about exercise/physical activity over the past decade).
 During October/November 2018, he served as a Visiting Professor of Medicine, Tor Vergata University, Rome, Italy.
 Since 1976, he has given over 1,000 invited presentations to state, national and international, medical and lay audiences.

-Barry is currently writing his 27th book titled GPS for Success: Behavioral Skills, Strategies, and Secrets of Superachievers.
+Barry is currently writing his 27th book titled GPS for Success: Skills, Strategies, and Secrets of Superachievers.
 In essence, it captures all he’s learned over the past four decades regarding the principles that are the gateway to professional success.
 This very powerful book, which will soon be completed, represents a treasure-trove of proven behaviors that can be learned and refined, gleaned from many of the world’s most successful people.

 Beaumont Health & Wellness Center